 Turbo versions come as standard with the Porsche Communication Management multimedia set-up, with a seven-inch colour display and excellent sat-nav system.
 The display screen is touch-sensitive but never presents your finger with a difficult mark to hit, even at a bumpy cruise.

 Porsche devotes one of the three instrument dials to a 4.8-inch screen that displays on-board computer functions and, standard in the Turbo but optional elsewhere, a condensed version of the sat-nav map.

 Already the best in-your-sightline system around, it has been made better still because you can now scroll between modes via a new dial on the steering wheel rather than a column stalk.

-A premium audio system by Bose, with 14 speakers and 545 watts, is standard, sounds great and features DAB radio with notably good reception.
+A premium audio system by Bose, with 14 speakers and 545 watts, is standard on the Turbo, sounds great and features DAB radio with notably good reception.